oddstream/aoc/README.md

 - Getting hung up on the use of colons in Go type definitions: you use them when filling in a struct `{x: 32, y:74}` and in other languages (eg Pascal) when declaring variables and function parameters, but just really noticed that Go quietly drops the latter, shouldn't it be `func dostuff(thing: int)` rather than just `func dostuff(thing int)`?
 I think the colon makes it clearer.
 - The most popular choice of language for AoC seems to be [Python](https://www.python.org/).
 However, I don't know Python and don't really want to.
 The nearest I'd be willing to go in that direction would be [Nim](https://nim-lang.org/).
 Other well-suited languages include [Perl](https://www.perl.org/), [Ruby](https://www.ruby-lang.org/en/), Dart, Tcl, ...
 - AoC likes a language that is compact without being unreadable (so, SED, and certainly no code golf), not long winded (so, not Fortran, Java or C and it's modern ilk), that has good out-of-the-box support for string manipulation, and can occasionally do MD5 hashes and bit-twiddling.
 It doesn't have to be fast.
 This [this blog entry](https://www.benkraft.org/2017/12/26/advent-of-code/) for a discussion of several languages (TLDR: he didn't like Perl).
-- You can write very readable vanilla JavaScript/ECMAScript/TypeScript and use the [Deno runtime](https://deno.com/).
+- You can write very readable vanilla JavaScript/ECMAScript/TypeScript and use the Bun or [Deno runtime](https://deno.com/).

 ## Notable resources